-In 2000, the Collaborative for High Performance Schools was organized as a collaborative of government agencies, utilities, manufacturers, building professionals, and nonprofits to improve the quality of California's schools.
+In 2000, the Collaborative for High Performance Schools was organized as a collaborative of government agencies, utilities, manufacturers, building professionals, nd nonprofits to improve the quality of California’s schools.
 Since then, CHPS has become a national organization that has developed standards for the design and construction of high performance schools in 13 states.
 California CHPS (CA-CHPS) was developed as criteria specifically for high performance schools in California.

 CHPS offers a Best Practices Manual, which includes the CHPS Criteria for Recycled Content, to assist architects, engineers, and school administrators in designing and building schools that offer an enhanced learning environment for children.
 Information on school district’s using the CHPS guidelines can be found on the CHPS website.

 The California Division of the State Architect (DSA) manages the High Performance Incentive (HPI) Program which has funding to promote the use of high performance attributes in new construction and modernization projects for K-12 schools.
 According to DSA, “These attributes include using design and materials that promote energy and water efficiency, minimize and treat runoff after construction, maximize the use of natural lighting, minimize parking lots, improve indoor air quality, use recycled materials and materials that emit a minimum of toxic substances, and employ acoustics that aid in teaching and learning.”

 Additional K-12 Schools Programs and Reports

 - Division of the State Architect’s Sustainable Schools Resource

 - California Portable Classroom Study (California Air Resources Board)

 - U.S. EPA’s Creating Healthy Indoor Environments in Schools Program